dhuntleypro/afm-library/README.md

 # afm-library
 Apps For Mankind Library
+- dev branch is the main branch and cahanges will only refect here

 # Start simulater for testing
 - the app folder is for testing and not included in the buildso you can create compoents hear and open the simulater